The3DP/VerseData-NKJV.github.io/README.md

 ---

+## Bible verse for August 13th, 2026 (*Jude 13:20-21, NKJV*):
+> ✞ **"But you, beloved, building yourselves up on your most holy
+> faith, praying in the Holy Spirit, keep yourselves in the love of God,
+> looking for the mercy of our Lord Jesus Christ unto eternal life."**

 ## Bible verse for August 12th, 2026 (*Romans 14:22, NKJV*):
 > ✞ **"Do you have faith?
 Have it to yourself before God.
 > Happy is he who does not condemn himself in what he approves."**